We’ve all heard them mentioned, but what, exactly, are ‘free radicals’?

 You can’t do much about the environmental factors, but you can help your body protect itself from them, through antioxidant-rich foods or supplements.

 Vitamin C, vitamin E, beta-carotene, and lycopene are some examples of the antioxidants we can find in foods and supplements.
-Research is also busy finding new sources of antioxidants, given the ever-increasing need for protection from the environment.
+Research is also busy finding new sources of antioxidants, given the ever-increasing need for protection from environmental factors.
+Also, not all antioxidants are created equal.
 For instance, scientific evidence suggests that the antioxidant power of an extract from grape seeds is 20 times greater than vitamin E and 50 times greater than vitamin C.